-The written excuse must include the following:
+The written excuse for full day student absence(s) must include the following:

 - 1. Written statement from the parent or doctor stating the reason for the absence

 - 2. The date of absence(s)

 - 3. The parent's signature

 Parents of students in grades K-9 may submit up to five (5) parent written excuses per semester, and may be required to submit an excuse for late check-ins and early checkouts.
 After five (5) absences have accrued in a semester, a doctor's or legal excuse may be required for additional absences to be excused.